oogje/homebridge-i6-bigAssFans/README.md

 First, make sure you can control your fan from the official Big Ass Fans app.

 If you have any issues with the plugin, you can run Homebridge in debug mode, which will provide some additional information.
-This may be useful for investigating issues.
+This may be useful for investigating problems.

 Homebridge debug mode: